Kyxey/supabase-backup/README.md

 ### 1️⃣ Prerequisite

-You will need the following tools in order to be able to run the projet:
+You will need the following tools in order to be able to run the project:

 1. **Node** and **NPM** (latest stable version)
 2. **PNPM** (Install globally with NPM)
-3. **Supabase CLI** installed and configured properly
+3. **Supabase CLI** installed and configured properly (Must login with your account in CLI and connect to your project)

 ### 2️⃣ Setup